FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 the superposition of the responses to each of these inputs, and by linearity, the weight on the response $h(t,tau)$ to the shifted impulse $delta(t- tau)$ is also $x(tau)$.

-=== Continuous time linear time invariant system
+=== Continuous-Time Linear Time-Invariant System
-If, in addition to being linear, the system is time invariant, its response no longer depends on the instant $tau$ where the impulse was applied but only on the time difference $t - tau$:
+If, in addition to being linear, the system is time-invariant, its response no longer depends on the instant $tau$ where the impulse was applied but only on the time difference $t - tau$:
 $
   h (t, tau) = h (t - tau)thin.
 $
 With this definition, $h(t)$ is the  response of the system to the impulse $delta(t)$, that is the *impulse response* of the system.

-For _Linear Time Invariant_ system, @eq-continuous-linear become the *convolution integral*:
+For Linear Time-Invariant systems, @eq-continuous-linear becomes the *convolution integral*:
 #rect(fill: silver)[$
     y(t) = integral_(-infinity)^(+infinity) x(tau) thin h(t- tau) dif tau
   $<eq-continuous-convolution>